Skip to main content

 Revamp your daily skin care routine

 For aging skin, a mild cleanser that removes makeup and doesn’t strip the skin of natural oils is best.
 Dermatologists have long recommended Cetaphil, which is available at any drugstore.
 Many drugstores and chains make a generic version of Cetaphil, which is fine as well.
-Browse skincare products at McDaid’s Pharmacy online and pick your favorites.
 After patting the face dry (don’t get rough with the towel), follow with a moisturizer.
 “My favorite moisturizers are the ones that contain hyaluronic acid,” says Dr. Meadows, who likes them because they deliver intense hydration.
 “Hyaluronic acid is naturally found in the skin and acts as a sponge, absorbing up to 1,000 times its weight in water.
 It leaves skin more supple and smooth,” she notes.
 Moisturizers with added sunscreen can simplify the routine; if using moisturizer without SPF protection, allow it to soak in before applying a broad spectrum sunscreen.
 If you want to step it up a notch, add vitamin C to your morning skin care—a vitamin C serum prior to your moisturizer/sunscreen is a common recommendation by dermatologists.
 A favorite serum of beauty editors and dermatologists is C E Ferulic by Skinceuticals, but other, less expensive options exist too.

 Live_SkinCare2In-office treatments: injections and lasers

 Live_SkinCare3Intense Pulsed Light (IPL) is a treatment for brown spots, redness, age spots and broken blood vessels.
 It is non-invasive and safe, and uses multiple wavelengths of light to treat sun-induced skin damage.
 “It’s a great way to remove pigment on the face, help with fine lines and wrinkling and reduce redness,” says Dr. Meadows.
 “We would usually recommend three treatments spaced one month apart and then maintenance treatments every six to 12 months,” she says.
-If you’re looking to enhance your overall facial appearance and address signs of aging, options like facelift surgery in Southlake, TX could be worth considering to achieve your desired look.

 There are many different types of laser devices, such as CO2 laser resurfacing, which can tackle deeper wrinkling.
 However, patients can expect some down time following the procedure, says Dr. Meadows.
 Chemical peels and microneedling are other procedure options.
 “Microneedling involves the use of a device with small needles up to two millimeters that penetrate the skin and induce collagen regrowth,” Dr. Meadows says.